commitmas/30-days-of-commitmas-2015/README.md

 1. Schedule time in your calendar for gitting in shape **every day** for the 12 days between December 21st - January 1st
 2. Choose your skill level: [Beginner](#beginner), [Intermediate](#intermediate), [Advanced](#advanced), or [Expert](#expert)
 3. Follow the directions under your skill level!
+4. Fork this repository to show that you're participating!

 That's it!
-If you get stuck or just want to chat with others, be sure to tweet with the hashtag `#vBrownBag`.
-We'll be out there to help.
+If you get stuck or just want to chat with others, be sure to tweet with the hashtag `#vBrownBag` or [visit our G+ community page.](https://plus.google.com/u/0/communities/104346122697555179657) We'll be out there to help.

 Commit to Your Skill Level